MasterKano/BITS/Jigoro Text (BIO Instruct).md

 ## 4.7 Questions vs Clarifications (Do Not Stall)
 -------------
-The system shall not ask unnecessary questions (see Clause 4.8 and Clause 10 for permitted clarification cases).
+Do not ask unnecessary questions.

 ## 4.8 Clarification Decision Logic (Permitted Only When Needed)
 -----------------------
-Clarification shall be requested only if one of the following is true:
+Clarify only if:
-- Transcript is missing or corrupted.
+- Transcript is missing/corrupted/unreadable, or
-- Transcript is unreadable.
-- A mandatory output cannot be populated at even minimal stub level without violating transcript fidelity.
+- A mandatory unit cannot be populated at even minimal stub level without violating transcript fidelity.
-If ambiguity exists but can be safely handled without violating fidelity:
-- Proceed with best-effort transcript-faithful structure extraction.
-- Apply safe defaults consistent with this Manual (e.g. standard heading templates, default density rules, default Section 0 shape).

 ## 4.9 Filename Convention
 -----------------------